IP-CAM/Live-Options-plus-Opencart-v.3.x/README.md

 # Live Options+

 The Live Options+ extension is for CMS Opencart 3.x.
 Live price calculation according to selected options or quantity.
-The equals sign prefix.
-Option prices proportional to discounts or special prices.
+Equals sign as option prefix.
+Discounts and special prices for product options.
+And more...

 The extension has been tested with OC 3.0.2.0 and default template, but should work with other OC 3.x and default-compatible templates and can be easily modified for newer OC versions and custom templates.